 4. Often the phrase is now followed up with conversation with the child, instead it is used as a phrase that is followed by a full stop and doesn’t support the child.

-When critically reflecting, we at Hourglass Consultancy recommend a Cycle of Critical Reflection which includes, time to consider how we currently do something (reserving judgement about our current practice), time to research and discuss together, making a commitment to change (deciding together how we will enact the change – Leadership plays a role here), opportunity to practice what we have decided and a scheduled reflection to ensure we avoid getting ‘stuck in our new way’ without reflection.
+When critically reflecting, we at Hourglass Time Education recommend a Cycle of Critical Reflection which includes, time to consider how we currently do something (reserving judgement about our current practice), time to research and discuss together, making a commitment to change (deciding together how we will enact the change – Leadership plays a role here), opportunity to practice what we have decided and a scheduled reflection to ensure we avoid getting ‘stuck in our new way’ without reflection.
 We believe that going slowly creates depth and meaning (This is what Hourglass Time is all about – going slowly with intent and embedding our practice).

 Some good questions to start with your team when critically reflecting on the use of such phrase include: